File Pruning for External Tables

 In theory I would expect only one file (named partition in Snowflake) to be scanned.

-This is because currently (at the time of writing, Snowflake is at version 5.3.1) the metadata$filename information is stored at Snowflake’s processing layer (XP), so while compiler performs the compilation at Global Services (GS) layer, it has no knowledge of the files the external table has, hence unable to prune the files/partitions.
+This is because currently (at the time of writing, Snowflake is at version 5.3.1) the metadata$filename information is stored at Snowflake’s Compute Service layer, so while compiler performs the compilation at Cloud Services layer, it has no knowledge of the files the external table has, hence unable to prune the files/partitions.

-For now, if files/partitions pruning is required for external tables, the tables need to be partitioned correctly, and then partition pruning will happen as normal, just like other tables, as the column information is stored in the GS level.
+For now, if files/partitions pruning is required for external tables, the tables need to be partitioned correctly, and then partition pruning will happen as normal, just like other tables, as the column information is stored in the Cloud Service level.

 For details on how to partition Snowflake’s external tables, please refer to below official doc: